mboudiaf/TIM/README.md

 ##  Introduction
-This repo contains the code for our paper "Transductive Infomation Maximization (TIM) for few-shot learning" available at https://arxiv.org/abs/2008.11297.
+This repo contains the code for our NeurIPS 2020 paper "Transductive Infomation Maximization (TIM) for few-shot learning" available at https://arxiv.org/abs/2008.11297.
 Our method maximizes the mutual information between the query features and predictions of a few-shot task, subject to supervision constraint from the support set.
 Results provided in the paper can be reproduced with this repo.
 Code was developped under python 3.8.3 and pytorch 1.4.0.
 The code is parallelized over tasks (which makes the execution of the 10'000 tasks very efficient).

 ## 1. Getting started